arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 As long as you have Docker running on your local machine (and maybe PostgreSQL for testing), it's pretty easy to get your Haskell code on Heroku.
 Heroku's free plan is nice for testing application ideas and showing them to others.
-It may not work for any sort of business application, but as a proof-of-concept it's great!
+It may not work for any sort of business application, but as a proof-of-concept, it's great!

 If you decide your proof-of-concept works well and you want to release it, it's